-Oysters are all about the place from which they hail.
-Following is an oyster guide to some of the delectable oysters grown in the chilly waters of coastal New England.
+Oysters are all about the place from which they hail, and New England oysters are no exception.
+Below you’ll find an oyster guide to some of the delectable oysters grown in the chilly waters of coastal New England.
 All are eastern oysters, but each type boasts a distinctive taste peculiar to the salty cove, plankton-rich bay, or brackish river where they are grown.

 Deep cups, with a fruity, almost berry-like finish.
 The Indian name means “fast water.”

 White to brown in coloring, with medium cups and light and clean brininess; somewhat sweet.

 Medium to large size; silky-smooth meat, with a clean and lingering ocean essence.

 Big boys from the Damariscotta River, with a slightly briny, crisp, and clean ocean flavor.